 North Londonderry Township maintains four (4) pumping stations, over 700 manholes and over 36 miles of sewer pipes.
 All of these assets and their components need to be maintained and inspected annually to ensure proper operation.
-Our responsibility for the system ends at the point that a home's service lateral crosses into the roadway.
+Our responsibility is the sewer main itself, the homeowner is responsible for the lateral to the main and the connection to the main.

 Any matter that enters a sewer drain passes through pipes via gravity to the wastewater treatment plant.
 It may make a pit stop at one or more pumping stations, where it passes through a grinder for refinement and then pumped past a low spot back into the system.

 Most of North Londonderry Township properties south of Route 422 and the North Hills development by Gravel Hill Cemetary, utilize the underground public sewer system.